 Target Strategy Timeframe Achievement Review To develop staff knowledge and understanding of a range of disabilities, including hearing impairment and diabetes.
 Access support from SENSS and other groups as needed.
 Ongoing across the three years of this plan Staff report confidence in working with children with a range of difficulties.
 Increased access to the National Curriculum for all.
-To ensure that all out of school activities are planned in advance to ensure that all pupils with a disability are able to take part Ensure all school staff and governors are aware of the duties on schools set out within the Equality Act 2010 and the need to provide reasonable adjustments through INSET training Review all upcoming out of school activities ensuring that sites are suitable for all children with a disability, whether this be for physical access, to ensure sensory needs can be catered for, etc. Consider any reasonable adjustments required to enable pupils with a disability to take part in the out of school activities, including travel requirements Ongoing but embedded in practice by Summer 2021 No out of school activities are planned without consideration of how pupils with a disability will be included; All out of school activities will be conducted in an inclusive environment with providers that comply with all current and future legislative requirements; Pupils with a disability have access to all school activities such as trips out, residential visits, extended schools activities and sporting events; Pupils and their families feel fully included in out of school activities.
-To improve children's ability to self-regulate.
-All staff trained in delivering self regulation techniques.
-Sensory room made available for children to remove themselves to.
-By end Summer 2019 Children are supported to self regulate.
-Sensory room redesigned to provide safe space for withdrawal.
+Ongoing To ensure that all out of school activities are planned in advance to ensure that all pupils with a disability are able to take part Ensure all school staff and governors are aware of the duties on schools set out within the Equality Act 2010 and the need to provide reasonable adjustments through INSET training Review all upcoming out of school activities ensuring that sites are suitable for all children with a disability, whether this be for physical access, to ensure sensory needs can be catered for, etc. Consider any reasonable adjustments required to enable pupils with a disability to take part in the out of school activities, including travel requirements Ongoing but embedded in practice by Summer 2023 No out of school activities are planned without consideration of how pupils with a disability will be included; All out of school activities will be conducted in an inclusive environment with providers that comply with all current and future legislative requirements; Pupils with a disability have access to all school activities such as trips out, residential visits, extended schools activities and sporting events; Pupils and their families feel fully included in out of school activities.
+Ongoing All staff trained in interventions to support learning.
+Provide training as needed in interventions for all staff.
+Ad HOC- as identified.
+Support staff in particular are confident in the delivery of timely, targeted interventions to support all Ongoing until end of plan in response to identified needs.